-Which HSBC Platinum Mastercard should I get?The HSBC Platinum Mastercard shines as a 0% APR card: You’ll get 0% on purchases and balance transfers for first 18 months from account opening.
+Which HSBC Platinum Mastercard should I get?The HSBC Platinum Mastercard® credit card shines as a 0% APR card: You’ll get 0% on purchases and balance transfers for 12 months.
 But it’s a poor travel card, with no signup bonus or spending rewards.

-The HSBC Platinum Mastercard with Rewards credit card’s intro APR is less exciting: 0% on purchases and balance transfers for 12 months.
+The HSBC Platinum Mastercard® credit card with Rewards credit card’s intro APR is less exciting: 0% on purchases and balance transfers for 12 months.
 However, you’ll get a signup bonus and 1x points on all purchases.

 What should I know before I apply?

-- To apply for the HSBC Platinum Mastercard, you must be at least 18 years old.
+- To apply for the HSBC Platinum Mastercard® credit card, you must be at least 18 years old.